We hope you enjoy this post from guest blogger Rachel Harris from managedmoms.com.

-- Oscillococcinum is a homeopathic medicine that has no side effects and is non-drowsy.
+- Oscillococcinum is a homeopathic medicine that is non-drowsy and has no interactions with other medications or supplements.
 I first heard about the tasty quick-dissolving pellets from a friend who swears by it for herself and for her family.
 We take it at the first sign of feeling run-down or ill.
 My kids love the little vials of medicine that taste like little balls of sugar.
-Oscillo (as I call it for short) is effective and safe for everyone.
+Oscillo (as I call it for short) is for everyone ages 2 and up.
 Good stuff!

 - Use a humidifier that not only helps kids to breathe easier, but the white noise and machine's light actually puts them to sleep, too.